raspberrypilearning/spinning-flower-wheel/worksheet.md

 1. Press **CTRL** and **X** on the keyboard, followed by **Y** to save your code.
 1. Run your program by typing `sudo python spinning-wheel.py`.

+    Your program should turn the motor on which will spin the shaft conected to the wheel for 10 seconds.
+How could you make it spin for longer?

+## Step 5: Using a button to start your spinning program
+The pibrella is capable of more than just outputting current to a motor in order for it to spin.
+It also includes a red input button.
+Let's use it to start your spinning flower or pinwheel program when you want it to.

+1. From the command line or in an LXTerminal window, open your sinning-wheel.py python program by typing `nano spinning-wheel.py` and pressing **Enter**.
+1.